 However, all hospitality jobs have certain competencies in common.
 These are the personality traits and skills that you’ll need regardless of your job description.
 And they are exactly the skills we’ll focus on today.

 So, let’s recapitulate for a second.
 On the one hand, we’ve got an industry that has to deal with an incredibly high turnover and on the other hand we’ve got that same industry that is booming.
 In other words: there is a constant need for high performing hospitality employees.

 Who are your high performing employees?

 But who are these people your business really can’t afford to lose?
-Put simply, high performing employees – what’s in a name – are those people who are incredibly good at their job and enjoy it at the same time.
+Put simply, high-performing employees are those people who are incredibly good at their job and enjoy it at the same time.
 To identify them, you’ll most likely need to implement an employee review process.

 People with (most of) the following qualities that are also productive can be considered as top performers: